dougdyson/js-blockchain/README.md

 I also have technical questions around how/when pending transactions are managed to avoid double spending and how perhaps multiple blockchains might be supported, at least in my model.

-Other learning experiments would to include different consensus mechanisims.
+Other learning experiments to include different consensus mechanisims.

 I am going to start a new project and put a front-end to this learning experience.